Bomb kills two French soldiers in Mali

 “Their vehicle hit an improvised explosive device during an intelligence mission,” the French presidency said of Saturday’s incident.

-Another soldier was wounded in the blast but their life is not in danger, it added.
+Another soldier was wounded in the blast but the injuries were not life-threatening, it added.

 – ‘Battle against terrorism’ –

-But lack of equipment, funds and training, together with problems in deployment and coordination on the ground, have left the group struggling for credibility and still dependent on France, the force’s big political backer.
+But lack of equipment, funds and training, together with problems in deployment and coordination on the ground have left the operation struggling for credibility and still dependent on France, the force’s major political backer.

-Macron affirmed France’s determination to continue its role in “the battle against terrorism” after Saturday’s attack.
+Macron affirmed France’s determination to pursue “the battle against terrorism” after the latest attacks which come as Paris considers reducing the size of the forces in West Africa and negotiating with some local groups other than Al-Qaeda and the so-called Islamic State.

-The Al-Qaeda-linked Group to Support Islam and Muslims (GSIM) has claimed responsibility for the earlier attack that killed three French soldiers in the centre of the poor Sahel state.
+The Al-Qaeda-linked Group to Support Islam and Muslims (GSIM) claimed responsibility for Monday’s attack that killed three French soldiers in the centre of the poor Sahel state.

 Those deaths were also due to an army vehicle hitting an explosive device.